 Chevalier has created a haven of peace in the former residence of Anne of Austria on the Place des Vosges, an architectural jewel from the reign of Louis XIII.
 The hotel Le Pavillon de la Reine has become the reference for luxury and discretion.
 Its Restaurant Anne was awarded a Michelin star in 2020.

-Le Petit Moulin, the smallest hotel in the group, holds a special place in the group’s portfolio.
-Located in the heart of the Marais, in a building dating back to Henri IV, the abundance of creativity in its decoration was recently crafted by famous designer Christian Lacroix.
+Le Petit Moulin, the smallest hotel of the group, has a special place: located in the heart of the Marais in a building dating from Henri IV, it is to the famous designer Christian Lacroix that we owe the creative abundance of its decoration.

 Located by Place des Vosges in the Marais, the garden, sheltered from prying eyes, is a haven of peace.